ITPrism/VirtualCurrencyLibrary/README.md

 You will have to [install Apache Ant](http://ant.apache.org/manual/install.html) on your PC.

-1. Download this repository via Composer or manually.
+1. Clone this repository.
-2. Open your console and go to folder __build__.
+2. Go to folder __build__.
-3. Rename file _antconfig.dist.txt_ to _antconfig.txt_.
+3. Rename _antconfig.dist.txt_ to _antconfig.txt_.
-4. Edit the path to the folder where the library is.
+4. Enter the path to the folder where you downloaded the library.
 You have to enter the path as value of variable __cfg.sourceDir__ in _antconfig.txt_.
 5. Execute `ant` in your console.

 ```bash